 Users and groups

-Bitbucket Data Center and Server comes with an internal user directory already built-in that is enabled by default at installation.
+Bitbucket Data Center comes with an internal user directory already built-in that is enabled by default at installation.
 When you create the first administrator during the setup procedure, that administrator's username and other details are stored in the internal directory.

 Bitbucket Admins and Sys Admins can manage users and groups in Bitbucket as described on this page.
 You can also set up Bitbucket to use external user directories.

 Find out how easy, scalable and effective it can be with Crowd!

 - In the administration area, click Users (under 'Accounts') and then Create user (on the 'Users' screen).